3 Ways to Take Advantage of Facebook’s New Advertising Algorithm

 AI will continue to play a key role in the future of user acquisition – enabling endless experimentation of ad creative, but also, in the future, we can anticipate that AI will greatly scale creative production beyond human capacity by learning to create videos and develop copy at a greater capacity than people.
 Further, we can anticipate that AI will be a powerful tool in how we measure the performance of our creatives.

 Outside of scaling creative and powering creative analytics, AI can run many key components of UA more effectively and more efficiently than people.
 Instead of spending time and staffing overhead on tasks such as managing bids, budgets and manually optimizing creatives, marketers can spend more time focused on strategy and creative concepts.
 As not only Facebook’s AI-powered algorithms and tools improve, but also other key platforms like Google, Snap, and Pinterest, we will further see advertisers focus on building creative expertise and resources to handle the volume and scale of growing campaigns.
-It’s a shift that will continue over the next couple years, and advertisers must start preparing now to keep up with the adtech industry changes.
+It’s a shift that will continue over the next couple of years, and advertisers must start preparing now to keep up with the adtech industry changes.

 Interested in our work?
 Contact us today!